 The organizations in turn are responsible for storing and managing this data.
 Thus, this is that type of big data technology that emerges from the organization’s day-to-day operations and provides the raw material for the analytics side of big data technologies.

 This is where Data Analysts and Data scientists come into play.
 They use those types of Big data technologies that help find business solutions by analyzing a large amount of data.
 Here common analytics methodologies come into play for example stock marketing predictions, weather forecasting, early identification of disease for insurance companies, etc.

 Top Big Data Technologies & Techniques

 Big data tools are usually categorized according to their utility.
-However, putting it more generally – all big data technologies & techniques can be divided into 4 major categories viz. storage, analytics, mining, and visualization.
+However, putting it more generally – all big data tools and technologies & techniques can be divided into 4 major categories viz. storage, analytics, mining, and visualization.

 Data Storage Tools

 As one of the most common big data tools, Hadoop is used to deal with the data in a clump mode i.e. it breaks down the data into smaller pieces which the user then consumes.
 Hadoop basically is a system that uses a peculiar distribution system to deal with Big Data.
 Important components of the HADOOP ecosystem include HDFS (Hadoop Distributed File System), YARN (Yet Another Resource Negotiator), MapReduce, and HadoopCommon.